Tuesday 16 June 2020

 Would you like the old seafront diary back?

 Back to the old ways, back to the witterings of some slightly mad buffer detailing is life here again?
 Would you care to read what a 50-year-old fat fairy has to say?
-Is there an appetite for such a blog in these celebrity-obsessed times, when life is lived on instagram and tok-tik?
-Is there room for an old style blog, has time moved away from the written word?
+Is there an appetite for such a blog in these celebrity-obsessed times, when life is lived on Instagram and TikTok?
+Is there room for an old-style blog, has time moved away from the written word?

 What do you think?
 Should the old Seafront Diary make a return?